Bitcoin and other virtual currencies

 A Senate Committee has completed an inquiry into digital

-technologies and payment methods are providing, but also
+payment methods are providing, but also acknowledges the risks.

 If you decide to trade or use virtual currencies